namliw/onemonthstuff/README.md

 by [solocode](http://solocode.me)

-gladfuly updated every now and then
+gladfuly updated every now and then and then